-- "System U-Value" is a measure of the thermal transmittance, in W/m2K, of a window system including glass, sash and frame, as registered under WERS. - "Traffic Signals" means lighting referred to in AS 2144 Traffic signal lanterns series of standards. - "Transmission System" has the same meaning as it has in the Act. - "Treatment" is the offering of goods and services (and any subsequent provision, engagement and promotion activities) to the Treatment Group to deliver Energy Savings. - "Treatment Group" means, in relation to clause 8.9, the group of Sites selected to be offered the Treatment. - "Un-Switched Maintained Emergency Luminaire" has the same meaning as it has in the AS/NZS 2293.1: Emergency lighting and exit signs for buildings System design, installation and operation. - "Unbiased Selection Method" means a randomisation technique which ensures that every Site in the Population has an equal chance of being selected into the Treatment Group.
-This does not require Treatment Group and Control Group to be of an equal size. - "Uplift Energy Savings" means, in relation to clause 8.9, is the difference in energy consumption between the Control Group and Treatment Group that is estimated to have taken place due to other Recognised Energy Saving Activities or activities excluded as ineligible under clause 5.4 of this Rule. - "Upper Consumption Threshold" has the same meaning as it has in the National Energy Retail Law (NSW).

-- "VEU" means the Victorian Energy Upgrades program established under the Victorian Energy Efficiency Target Act 2007 (Victoria). - "WERS" means the Window Energy Rating Scheme managed by the Australian Window Association. - 10.2 Simplified outlines and notes in this Rule do not form part of this Rule. - 10.3 (deleted) - 10.4 The terms and expressions used in this Rule have the same meaning as they have for the purposes of Part 9 of the Act, unless otherwise defined by this clause 10. - 10.4A Any reference to "AS" or "AS/NZS" is a reference to that standard as amended from time to time. - 10.5 A reference to accreditation with respect to a Recognised Energy Saving Activity means accreditation as an Accredited Certificate Provider in respect of that Recognised Energy Saving Activity.
+- "Transmission System" has the same meaning as it has in the Act. - "Treatment" is the offering of goods and services (and any subsequent provision, engagement and promotion activities) to the Treatment Group to deliver Energy Savings. - "Treatment Group" means, in relation to clause 8.9, the group of Sites selected to be offered the Treatment. - "Un-Switched Maintained Emergency Luminaire" has the same meaning as it has in the AS/NZS 2293.1: Emergency lighting and exit signs for buildings System design, installation and operation. - "Unbiased Selection Method" means a randomisation technique which ensures that every Site in the Population has an equal chance of being selected into the Treatment Group.
+This does not require Treatment Group and Control Group to be of an equal size. - "Uplift Energy Savings" means, in relation to clause 8.9, is the difference in energy consumption between the Control Group and Treatment Group that is estimated to have taken place due to other Recognised Energy Saving Activities or activities excluded as ineligible under clause 5.4 of this Rule. - "Upper Consumption Threshold" has the same meaning as it has in the National Energy Retail Law (NSW). - "VEU" means the Victorian Energy Upgrades program established under the Victorian Energy Efficiency Target Act 2007 (Victoria). - "WERS" means the Window Energy Rating Scheme managed by the Australian Window Association. - "Zoned Energy Rating Label" means a label that assists consumers compare the energy efficiency and energy consumption of air conditioning products covered by the Greenhouse and Energy Minimum Standards (Air Conditioners up to 65kW) Determination 2019 in different climate zones. - 10.2 Simplified outlines and notes in this Rule do not form part of this Rule. - 10.3 (deleted) - 10.4 The terms and expressions used in this Rule have the same meaning as they have for the purposes of Schedule 4A of the Act, unless otherwise defined by this clause 10. - 10.4A.1Subject to clause 10.4A.2, any reference to "AS" or "AS/NZS" is a reference to that standard as amended from time to time. - 10.4A.2 A reference to AS/NZS 4234 in Activity Definitions D17, D18, D19, D20, D21, F16 and F17 means either: - (a) AS/NZS 4234:2008; or - (b) If the Scheme Administrator has Published a notice under this clause, the version or versions of AS/NZS 4234 specified in that notice. - 10.5 A reference to accreditation with respect to a Recognised Energy Saving Activity means accreditation as an Accredited Certificate Provider in respect of that Recognised Energy Saving Activity.